yeungs/vs-2008/README.md

 Please see usage below for more details.

 This takes about 35 minutes to run on my machine since it downloads the ISO, unzips it to a local path and then runs the install.
-I tried running mount-diskimage for the ISO (available in Windows 8.1/2012 R2 or newer) to save time by skipping the unzip but it kept crashing on dismount-diskimage of the ISO in order for me to delete it. :(
+The ISOs are immediately deleted after a successful run.
+I tried running mount-diskimage for the ISO (available in Windows 8.1/2012 R2 or newer) to save time from the unzip proces.
+However, it kept crashing on dismount-diskimage of the ISO in order for me to delete it. :(

 Requirements